Seasonal Planning for Spain Travel

 Haro Wine Festival (June): Try some of the Rioja region’s famous red wines at this unique festival in the town of Haro, where participants throw wine on each other and watch “bullfights” fought by heifers.

-Festival of San Fermin/Running of the Bulls (July): In Pamplona, bulls are let loose during this festival to run through the streets of the city, with residents running amongst them.
+Festival of San Fermin/Running of the Bulls (July): In Pamplona, bulls are let loose during this festival to run through the streets of the city, with residents running among them.

 La Tomatina (August): In the small town of Buñol, near Valencia, festival participants pelt each other with tomatoes during this summer celebration.
 Tickets must be purchased in advance.